yeldiRium/vuex-fluture/README.md

 ## Notable points about this fork

-The TypeScript types are not implemented correctly, since I have no experience with TypeScript.
+I tried to implement the TypeScript Type definitions.
+I have no experience with TypeScript.
+They might not work correctly.

 Also I've removed the e2e tests for the examples, since the original tests were failing for me and I didn't want to fix them *and* update the tests.
 If someone likes fluture enough to contribute, please do.